mpflynnx/c-programming/docs/strings.md

 Here the null terminator is being placed somewhere outside the array, so the program will never find it.

-As working with string is so common in all programming languages, libraries exist to help.
+As working with strings is so common in all programming languages, libraries exist to help.

 ### string.h library

-`string.h` provides a number of functions to help working with strings.
+`string.h` provides a number of functions to help work with strings.

-To use the `string.h` library add the include statement.
+To use the `string.h` library, add the include statement.

 ```c
 #include <string.h>